-In our last article, we summarized Digital Access licensing.
-If you haven’t read that yet, we recommend reviewing that beforehand (find it HERE) as it is the first part in a series and sets the foundation for what we’ll discuss in this article…
+Our last article summarized Digital Access licensing.
+If you haven’t read that yet, we recommend reviewing the article beforehand as it is the first part in a series and sets the foundation for what we’ll discuss in this article…

 Now that you’re all caught up, you may be asking: “what is the difference between the SAP Legacy licensing model and the new SAP Digital Access licensing model?”
 Great question.